Mental health in sport

 • balancing personal and professional commitments

-• coping with the transitions between grassroots to elite level sport and into retirement, either planned or unplanned
+• coping with the transitions between grassroots to high-performance level sport, and into retirement, either planned or unplanned

-• the fear of injury and being put out of the game or forced to retire
+• fear of injury and being put out of the game or forced to retire

 • managing the emotional highs and lows of sporting careers

-• sport being tied strongly with an individual’s identity – the risk here becomes apparent when young people leave sport and can feel a loss of this identity
+• sport being tied strongly with an individual’s identity – when young people leave sport they can feel a loss of this identity

-We all know that taking part in physical activity releases endorphins, which have a positive effect on our mental health and wellbeing.
-It has also been shown that being active can give people a new focus, a sense of achievement, better sleep patterns and help build new relationships with others.
+Taking part in physical activity releases endorphins, which have a positive effect on our mental health and wellbeing.
+Being active can also give people a new focus, a sense of achievement, better sleep patterns and help build new relationships with others.

 What sports can do